 This narrative summarizes the birth of the preventive maintenance program and the main factors which came about to justify its existence.
-It was imperative that the department and districts collaborate to move moving all districts beyond a point of being stuck in a world of-perpetual "breakdown maintenance" <a href="where nothing is done until the equipment breaks downand capital expenditure to integrated, sustainable, best-practice facility care and management.
-This type of maintenance and facility management is detrimental-beneficial to the taxpayer, to maintenance personnel, and to the students and staff in our schools.
+It was imperative that the department and districts collaborate to moving all districts beyond a point of perpetual "breakdown maintenance" and capital expenditure to integrated, sustainable, best-practice facility care and management.
+This type of maintenance and facility management is beneficial to the taxpayer, to maintenance personnel, and to the students and staff in our schools.